shoaiburrehman/House-Sales-Data-Analysis/README.md

 # House-Sales-Data-Analysis
-This Data Analysis Assignment of House Sales in King County, USA
+This is Data Analysis Assignment of House Sales in King County, USA